 The Uganda Green Enterprise Finance Accelerator (UGEFA) provides access to finance for green enterprises through facilitating tailored loans and direct acceleration support.
 On the one hand, UGEFA provides Business Development Support for green enterprises in group and one-on-one formats to build their financial capacity and stengthen their scalable business models.
 On the other hand, UGEFA works alongside banks to co-create opportunities to increase accessibility and tailoring of loans to green business models and technologies.
 This comprehensive approach facilitates access to tailored finance for green SMEs, supporting them to grow their enterprises and thus scale their sustainability impacts, including the creation of green jobs.
 Furthermore, it reduces the risk of financing change by working together with commercial banks to provide green SME lending.
 By providing insights into the potential of green SME finance, the Uganda Green Enterprise Finance Accelerator builds a community of practice among financial institutions and other stakeholders of entrepreneurial ecosystems.

 Four annual Green Finance Dialogues and interactive training courses on green finance will build a community of practice, increasing knowledge on green financing opportunties and sharing success stories and learnings.
-A variety of case studies will assess and document lessons learnt, journeys of green SMEs investing in growth as well as impacts created.
+A variety of case studies will assess and document lessons learnt, journeys of green SMEs investing in sustainable growth as well as impacts created.